Amine-Itani/Unit-4/Project4.md

     # more functions defined below
 ```

-I decided to use parametirized queries ```params``` because they add a layer of security as it protects my client and their users from injection attacks since the variable being inserted is kept seperate from the SQL query and cannot be manipulated.
+I decided to use parametirized queries because they protect my client and their users from injection attacks since the variable being inserted is kept seperate from the SQL query and cannot be manipulated.
 With parameterized queries I also improve the performance of the code because the database can compile the query once and then execute it multiple times with different paramters.
-I used object oriented-programming to apply this to every query by defining the function to run queries and using it on any other query later.
-This is an example of my use of the DRY (don't repeat yourself) paradigm.
+I used object oriented-programming to apply this to every query by defining the function to run queries in a class and using it on any other query later.
+This is an example of the DRY (don't repeat yourself) paradigm.

 ## Database Searching Follow Filter

-My client required a way to only view posts made by users they follow in their profile and the .
-I tried storing them all in one table, but many problems arose, including poor data organization, poor performance as the size of the table increased, and anomalies as redundancy replace important data during insertions.
+My client required a way to only view posts made by users they follow.
+I tried storing them all in one table, but many problems arose, including poor data organization, poor performance as the size of the table increased, and anomalies as redundancy=ies replace important data during insertions.

-Instead, I am joining multiple tables in a more organized manner upon each other to retrieve different data depending on the multiple factors.
-This demonstrates my ability to think ahead as I identify what inputs and outputs are needed for the posts function, and my recursive thinking and decomposition skills as I break the problem down into smaller, more repetitive parts (select, join, filter).
+Instead, I joined multiple tables in an organized manner upon themselves to retrieve different data depending on the multiple factors.
+This demonstrates my ability to think ahead as I identify what inputs and outputs are needed for post  functions, and my recursive thinking and decomposition skills as I break the problem down into smaller, more repetitive parts (select, join, filter).

 ```.py
 posts_2 = db.search("SELECT posts.*, users.username, users.image, users.email, topics.color "